1000miles/FIL/mac/force-git-to-recognize-a-file-name-change-to-lowercase-or-capitalize-on-a-mac.md

 $ git mv -f models/employee.js models/Employee.js
 ```

 Awesome!
-That worked and heroku deployed now a working version for the website.
+That worked means Github accepted our change and heroku deployed now a working version for the website.